The 20 Best Astronomy Apps for Stargazing

 “Made by the developers of Star Walk apps, Sky Tonight is a customizable stargazing tool that is designed for users with different needs and wants.
 You can adjust the constellation’s appearance, set a reminder for any space body configuration, explore the unique relative to the observer trajectory, set up a magnitude limit to filter our space objects, and much more.”

-This app is nicely designed while also providing and a lot of great information.
+This app is nicely designed while also providing a lot of great information.
 It includes augmented reality of the constellations but also the latest news in astronomy, a calendar of celestial events (including a daily stargazing index and weather), and a list of objects that are visible tonight (i.e. planets, constellations, stars) through binoculars, a telescope or using the naked eye.

 ISS Detector